baker-laboratory/ipd/docs/tutorials/contact_matrix.rst

 This function retuns an ``S x M x N`` array containing the total contacts for all pairs of fragments for each contact matrix s in the stack: ``fragment1`` starting at m ending at ``m + fragsize``, to fragment2 starting at ``n`` and ending at ``n - fragsize``.

-The method :py:meth:`ContactMatrixStack.topk_fragment_contact_by_subset_summary` uses the arrays produced by :py:meth:`ContactMatrixStack.fragment_contact` to search for subsets of subunits that all "multibody" contacts by enumerating all subsets of contacting subunits, and taking the minimum number of contacts for each fragment pair.
+The method :py:meth:`ContactBlockMatrix.topk_fragment_contact_by_subset_summary` uses the arrays produced by :py:meth:`ContactBlockMatrix.fragment_contact` to search for subsets of subunits that all "multibody" contacts by enumerating all subsets of contacting subunits, and taking the minimum number of contacts for each fragment pair.
 See the example below.

 .. _contact_matrix_overview:

-ContactMatrixStack Example
+ContactBlockMatrix Example
 ---------------------------

 Setup, reading in and positioning some data